-A couple of variations on this method exist but are not being actively maintained.
+Multiple variations on this method exist but are not being actively maintained.
 They require a completely different set of parameters to turn on such as BigStarFormation; see Grid_StarParticleHandler.C and Star Formation and Feedback Parameters.

 Source: star_maker8.C, star_maker9.C